valerian/robocraft-ahk/README.md

 ## Minimap click message

 Clicking on the minimap sends a message to your team with the coordinates you clicked on.
+Of course you need to press *Enter* in order to control the mouse for clicking the minimap.
 **Make sure that you are in _Team_ chat, and not _Everyone_ chat**

 Here is a list of possible actions, with the example of clicking on C-4 coordinates.